Microbiology (2026)

 Examination and aids

-Oral examination based on a chosen laboratory exercise plus a theoretical topic.
+Oral examination is based on a chosen laboratory exercise and a theoretical topic.
+In addition, there are questions in the general curriculum.
 Duration of examination: 30 min.
 No preparation time.

 Permitted aids: Reports on laboratory exercises.
 No access to the internet.